-Bottom Line Up Front: I just did a whole bunch of research into pants for those of us with thick thighs.
-Here is a round-up of the options for comfortable pants for people with athletic builds.
+Bottom Line Up Front: After years of research into pants for those of us with thick thighs, here is a round-up of the options for comfortable pants for people with athletic builds.

 I have not often been able to find pants that fit me well.
 25 years ago it was because I was a fat kid.
 Today it is kind of the same problem – I don’t fit the normal measurements of those who make pants.
 If I pull a pair of 32-inch-waisted pants off most racks, my thighs and glutes either won’t fit at all or they would split the pants if I sat down.
 Most of my adult life I just wore larger-waisted pants than I needed to cover for this.
 Recently with a slimmer style in vogue, it didn’t allow for the tapered appearance I was looking for.
 It was also annoying to constantly be wearing belts with extra pants material bunched up all the time.

 I few years ago, I decided I was going to suck up the tight thighs and butt in favor of wearing pants that matched my waist.
 I got ten+ pairs of new pants & shorts, all that basically allowed me to be semi-comfortable standing only.
 I had no room for a phone, wallet, or keys (my ass took that all up).
 This was all in the name of style!
 It took a few years of this to wear off and I just redid my pants wardrobe.
 Here it what I learned.

 More Expensive Route